Dorothy Jewson: Early life

 Dorothea Jewson was born on 17 August 1884 in Thorpe Hamlet to Alderman George Jewson and Mary Jane Jewson.
 Her sister, Violet, went on to become a doctor in the Norwich area.
 George Jewson's family had established a business in timber mills, Jewson, which would go on to be a well known builders merchant chain.
 Jewson was educated at Norwich High School for Girls before going on to Cheltenham Ladies' College and finally completing Classical Tripos at Girton College, Cambridge in 1907.
 Whilst at university, she joined the Fabian Society and the Independent Labour Party, two socialist organisations.

 Early career

 After completing her degree, Jewson achieved a teaching qualification from Cambridge Training College for Women in 1908, then returned to Norwich to teach.
 With her brother, she carried out a large-scale investigation into poverty in the city.
 It was published as The Destitute of Norwich and how they Live: a Report into the Administration of out Relief in 1912.
+In 1914 she put up the £200 surety for Miriam Pratt who was a suffragette and arsonist before she was sentenced to 18 months.

 During the first world war, Jewson managed a centre focused on training unemployed girls up to the age of 17, and by 1916, she had joined the National Federation of Women Workers as an organiser.
 In 1919, she had become the secretary of that society and in this role, she attempted to act as an advocate in court, though the judge did not allow it as she had not been appointed as King's Counsel.